jackgwade/retirement-financial-model/README.md

 This project is a dynamic Excel-based retirement calculator designed to model long-term savings and withdrawal strategies.
 It was created as a personal finance and actuarial learning project.

 ## Features
-- Models 401(k), Roth IRA, Traditional IRA, and taxable accounts.
+- Models 401(k), Roth IRA, Traditional IRA, taxable accounts, and mortgage into retirement
-- Inputs: contributions, expected return, inflation, retirement age, withdrawal amounts.
+- Inputs: contributions, expected return, inflation, retirement age, withdrawal amounts, tax bracket, withdrawal ages, etc.
-- Outputs: account balances, projected retirement savings, and cash flow tables.
+- Outputs: account balances, projected retirement savings, cash flow tables, and home-equity/payments-remaining on mortgage
 - Time Value of Money (TVM) features:
-  - Level, increasing, and geometric annuities
+  - Annuities
-  - Loan amortization
+  - Loan Amortization
-  - Duration and convexity (advanced formulas)
+  - Rates accounting for Inflation
-- Scenario testing with adjustable contribution rates and assumptions.
+- Scenario testing with adjustable contribution rates and certain adjustable assumptions.

 ## Skills Demonstrated
-- Advanced Excel formulas
+- Basic Excel Modelling
-- Financial mathematics and actuarial concepts
+- Financial Mathematics and Actuarial Concepts
-- Retirement planning and investment modeling
+- Retirement Planning and Investment Modeling
-- Clear documentation and user-friendly design
+- Clear Documentation and User-Friendly Design

 ## How to Use
 1. Download the Excel file.